Annual and Statutory Leave

 The University of St Andrews is committed to supporting employees to achieve a healthy work-life balance and recognises the importance of annual leave in achieving this.

 If your School or Unit is using the online facility to inform entitlement and submit leave requests, please log into HR Self-Service.
 For those who are not yet online, please refer to the Guidance on booking and requesting annual leave (outwith HR Self-Service) for support on how to request annual leave and track days/hours taken.
-A full list of the Schools and Units who are online is available here (PDF, 98 KB) for reference.
+A full list of the Schools and Units who are online (PDF, 363 KB) is available for reference.
 We would like to encourage all areas to move to HR Self-Service, and would suggest initial discussion with your School/Unit Head.

 All employees should read the Annual Leave Policy and FAQs below which provide guidance on requesting and taking annual leave, and information on statutory and University closure days.

 Here you will find a selection of useful Frequently Asked Questions regarding annual and statutory leave.
-If you have further questions, please refer to the Annual Leave Policy or email Human Resources.
+If you have further questions, please refer to the Annual Leave Policy or email Human Resources at email@example.com.

 Annual leave entitlement is driven by length of service and grade and is pro-rated for employees who work part-time.
 If an employee joins or leaves the University during the annual leave year, their annual leave will also be pro-rated to reflect this.
 A worked example on how to calculate annual leave for a part-time employee can be accessed in the calculating annual leave guidance (PDF, 355 KB).